 Where to report:

 In December, the frogs will be moving in only one direction (downhill towards the wetland), so we will just be working on Harborton Drive.
 Harborton is the first road on the left after you go through the community of Linnton.
 It is well marked and there is a bus stop to look for at the intersection.
 Park at the bottom of Harborton, right behind the bus stop.
 Please park at an angle, in a way that there’s room for several cars.
-BE VERY CAREFUL when you pull in, since there may be volunteers in or crossing the roadway, and will undoubtedly be frogs on the road you’ll need to dodge.
+BE VERY CAREFUL when you pull in, since there may be volunteers or frogs in or crossing the roadway.

 Later in the season, the frogs will be coming up from the wetland as well as down to it.
 At that time, your team captain may ask you to report to Marina Way rather than Harborton.
 By then, though, you’ll know where that is and where you should go.